Trindade11/Spec-Orchestrator/README.md

 ## 🎯 What is Spec Orchestrator?

-Spec Orchestrator is a comprehensive methodology and toolkit that enables **specification-driven development** where living specifications are the primary artifacts, and code is generated/assisted by AI agents that consume these specifications.
+Spec Orchestrator is an AI-first methodology and toolkit for **specification-driven development**.
+Instead of starting from code or ad-hoc prompts, you start from living specifications and let AI agents help you generate and evolve the code around them.

+You use Spec Orchestrator when you want to:
+- Capture project intent as living specs, diagrams, and rules.
+- Keep a single orchestration plan that tells you which agent to call next.
+- Turn vague ideas or legacy context into a clear, iterative workflow with visible gaps.

 ### Core Philosophy